Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 • Push-connect male fittings that slide into place without threads

-The reason people rely on the male fitting system is that it’s quick to install, holds tight, and works with various materials like brass, copper, and plastic.
+The reason people rely on the male hose connector is that it’s quick to install, holds tight, and works with various materials like brass, copper, and plastic.

 2. Male Fitting Application